 Underground Cable Route Design Pentir Wider Works 400kV

-LSTC were procured by National Grid to assess the feasibility of a new 400kV circuit (2642MVA) within a substation site on a decommissioned nuclear generation site in a national park.
+LSTC were appointed by National Grid to assess the feasibility of a new 400kV circuit (2642MVA) within a substation site on a decommissioned nuclear generation site in a national park.
 With LSTCs in house overhead and underground teams it enabled cooperative working in house.

-Due to the limited capacity and presence of an existing 400kV trough system a full topographical survey, utility tracing and GPR investigation was conducted to understand existing spatial capacity and apparatus within the substation.
+Due to the limited capacity and presence of an existing 400kV trough system a full topographical survey, utility tracing and GPR investigation were conducted to understand existing spatial capacity and apparatus within the substation.
 Cable system design was conducted in parallel to understand the working corridor required.

 Project Outcome / Deliverables